Junior classes: 5-10yrs

 Junior Projects

-Each week we display a small selection of junior artwork along with some context of the project we explored.
+Each week we display a small selection of junior artwork along with some context of the projects we explored.
 Hope you enjoy them as much as we do!

 Week 6 - Paperbark Painting

-Week 6, students explored how to incorporate natural materials into their artworks.
+Students incorporated natural materials into their artworks.
 Drawing inspiration from one of Australia's oldest forms of artwork originating from Australia's First Nations Peoples, who used paper-bark (Melaleuca tree) and charcoal to create artworks and communicate stories.
-Students were encouraged to create their own unique composition.
-The paper-bark furthers the students understanding of tone, learning how to adapt the soft natural lights and darks of paper bark to create their desired finish piece.
-The Juniors also had to incorporate certain factors of the bark into their works, learning how to manage different textures (rough and smooth bark), direction of line, and naturally occuring shapes.
+Students were encouraged to create their own unique composition focusing on tonality (adapting the soft natural lights and darks to create contrast), textures (rough and smooth bark), direction of line, and naturally occuring shapes.

 Week 5 - Painting Gradients